frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

 forecast.Net_NetLate                                 Defines how much time (expressed in seconds) after the due date of an order
-                                                     we are allowed to search for a forecast bucket to net from. forecast.Outlier_maxDeviation                        Multiple of the standard deviation used to detect outliers forecast.Seasonal_dampenTrend                        Dampening factor applied to the trend in future periods. forecast.Seasonal_gamma                              Value of the seasonal parameter forecast.Seasonal_initialAlfa                        Initial value for the constant parameter
+                                                     we are allowed to search for a forecast bucket to net from. forecast.Outlier_maxDeviation                        Multiple of the standard deviation used to detect outliers forecast.populateForecastTable                       Populates automatically the forecast table based on the item/location combinations found in the demand table using parent customer when available.
+Default : true forecast.Seasonal_dampenTrend                        Dampening factor applied to the trend in future periods. forecast.Seasonal_gamma                              Value of the seasonal parameter forecast.Seasonal_initialAlfa                        Initial value for the constant parameter